 - Android 10 (Android Q) – This is currently the latest version of Android OS.
 It was released back on Sept 3, 2019.

 The hardware platform of Android uses ARM.
 The later versions of this mobile operating system support x86 and x86-64 architectures.
 From 2012, the Android smartphones and tablets released by device manufacturers had Intel processors.

-The device’s screen size, and CPU type and density determine the minimum hardware requirements of Android.
+The device's screen size, and CPU type and density determine the minimum hardware requirements of Android.
 Initially, a 200 MHz processor, 32 MB of storage, and 32 MB of RAM were the requirements of Google.
-For a device to be “Google Approved”, documentation with hardware requirements that original equipment manufacturers must meet is usually released by Google.
+For a device to be "Google Approved", documentation with hardware requirements that original equipment manufacturers must meet is usually released by Google.
 This means that the device will ship with official Google apps.
 However, since Android is open source in nature, it can also run on lesser hardware and vice-versa.
-Get our Android App homework help service if you are stuck with an assignment related to Android hardware.

 Android studio has several features to enhance productivity in development.
 Here are some of those features: